 Due to the Coronavirus (COVID-19) museums and galleries are closed, and various events and exhibitions have either moved online or have been postponed.
-For information about U-M’s continued response to COVID-19, please visit the U-M Coronavirus website.
+For U-M’s guide to living, learning and working together safely, please visit Campus Maize & Blueprint.

 The U-M Library is home to extensive archives and materials documenting the careers of several American filmmakers known for coloring outside the lines: Robert Altman, Ira Deutchman, Alan Rudolph, Nancy… more